hollow-cube/mapmaker/modules/terraform/src/main/java/net/hollowcube/terraform/compat/worldedit/commands.md

 - ❌ //limit - Perf/limits are not configurable via commands
 - ❌ //timeout - Perf/limits are not configurable via commands
 - ❌ //perf - Perf/limits are not configurable via commands
-- 🚧 //reorder - WHAT DOES THIS DO??
+- ❌ //reorder - Perf/limits are not configurable via commands
-- 🚧 //drawsel - WHAT DOES THIS DO??
+- ❌ //drawsel - CUI will be autodetected (with a setting somewhere to toggle)
 - ❌ //world - Cross world operations are not supported
   - caveat: eventually clipboard may be global
 - ❌ //watchdog - Watchdog not supported
-- ❌ //gmask - No global masking, everything is per player
+- 🚧 //gmask
-  - caveat: May support a "global" mask for a single world in the future.
-In that case, this command would adjust the mask for the current world
+  - caveat: sets globally for a specific player
 - 🚧 //toggleplace
 - ❌ //searchitem - Unrelated to world building